esha129/helloworld/README.md

 # helloworld

-a collection of all my small python codes for various activities while learning - some are imported from course outline in college and others are from various workshops and activites in college
+a collection of all my small python codes for various activities while learning - some are assignments for college and others are from some workshops and activites in college

 college course 1 = CSIT102_xxx